A Number Sense as an Emergent Property of the Manipulating Brain: Acknowledgements

 \section{Acknowledgements}

 The California Institute of Technology and the Simons Foundation (Global Brain grant 543025 to PP) generously supported this work.
-We are very grateful to a number of colleagues who provided references to the literature and insightful suggestions: Alessandro Achille, Katie Bouman, David Burr, Eli Cole, Jay MacClelland, Markus Meister, Mario Perona, Giovanni Paolini, Stefano Soatto, Alberto Testolin, Kate Stevenson, Doris Tsao, and Yisong Yue.
+Daniel Israel wrote the code for the jitter and action size supplemental experiments.
+We are very grateful to a number of colleagues who provided references to the literature and insightful suggestions: Alessandro Achille, Katie Bouman, David Burr, Eli Cole, Jay MacClelland, Markus Meister, Mario Perona, Giovanni Paolini, Stefano Soatto, Alberto Testolin, Kate Stevenson, Doris Tsao, Yisong Yue and two anonymous referees.